sphinx-doc/sphinx/doc/markup/inline.rst

 .. role:: meth

    The name of a method of an object.
-The role text should include the type name, method name and the trailing parentheses.
+The role text should include the type name and the method name; if it occurs within the description of a type, the type name can be omitted.
 A dotted name may be used.

 .. role:: attr